 722 Homecomings and Nostalgia - Dr. Daniel Feldman

-723 Victorian Egoism and Altruism - Dr. Ilana Blumberg
+723 Victorian Egoism and Altruism - Prof. Ilana Blumberg

 This seminar will explore the mid-Victorian discourse of egoism and altruism which organizes British novels, essays and works of socio-economic analysis in the second half of the nineteenth century.
 We will examine the selfishness/altruism discourse at the critical moment when the established Christian theological account of human selfishness and selflessness confronts the challenge of post-theological modernity.
 We’ll be reading works by (among others) George Eliot, Elizabeth Haskell and Wilkie Collins alongside relevant Victorian discussions of economics, religion and morality.